globocom/swiftsuru/README.md

 * SWIFT\_TENANT
 * SWIFT\_USER

 There are some possible use cases to integrate your App with Swift.
 The most common use case is deploy/serve the static file of your application.
-To easily to this, we recommend [simple-swifclient](https://github.com/globocom/simple-swiftclient).
+To easily do this, we recommend [simple-swifclient](https://github.com/globocom/simple-swiftclient).

 Example of deploy hook of a Django App.